-Circuit and district court dummies: We use a complete set of dummy variables to control for the circuit and the district of the court in which the patent is litigated.
+District court dummies: We use a complete set of dummy variables to control for the district of the court in which the patent is litigated.
 There are 89 district courts in the 50 states and all of them are represented in our sample.